btaba/yarlp/README.md

 ##### TODO:

 * benchmarks with experiment dir
-    - run experiment in yarlp and compare on mujoco tasks
-    - plot trpo baselines from openai vs mine
-    	- copy those plots to yarlp
+	- make yarlp perform same as baselines
     - then do atari tasks
 * DQ, DDQ
 * serialization/deserialization of agents
-* docs?
+* docs
 * pypi